 What type of candidate are you looking for?

 Ideally, someone who is patient, resilient and empathetic.
-The majority of the callers are going to be over 75, so we need someone who is not going to get frustrated having to repeat themselves ten times.
 Good communication is key, along with a really strong customer service base and the willingness to go above and beyond.

 What 5 skills do they ideally need to have?